p208p2002/article-approval-checker/README.md

 [demo on github(only UI)](https://p208p2002.github.io/article-approval-checker/aac-client/build/)
 #  AAC-server
-Develop by Laravel 5.2 (require PHP 5.5.9)
+Develop with Laravel 5.2 (require PHP 5.5.9)

 # AAC-client
-Develop by React 15.6
+Develop with React 15.6

 # How to use
 Although I want to set a server for free with it, but I don't have to much resource and for some security reason, so you need to set your own server for it.